 - Load the question templates from the Batfish service into Pybatfish:

-4. Upload a network snapshot (you’ll see some log messages followed by the
+4. Upload a network snapshot (you’ll see some log messages followed by the name of initialized snapshot):

 5. Ask a question about the snapshot, using one of the loaded templates (